-Through Grants, Cooperative Agreements, other transactions, and similar agreements, ARPA-E provides financial and other support to projects that have the potential to realize ARPA-E's statutory mission.
+Through cooperative agreements, other transactions, and similar agreements, ARPA-E provides financial and other support to projects that have the potential to realize ARPA-E's statutory mission.
 ARPA-E does not use such agreements to acquire property or services for the direct benefit or use of the U.S. Government.